jmal0/RCCM/README.md

 ## Known Issues

 * The "Cancel" button in the WFOV properties window crashes the WFOV camera (as of 2-12-2017 on Windows 10)
-* NFOV video recording does not work
-* Cycle counting has not been implemented - currently a constant cycle frequency can be set which will be used to increment the cycle number periodically.

 ## License